British father and son found dead in Bangladesh

 Police officers broke into the building on Tuesday morning after relatives raised the alarm.

-It is understood father Rofikul Islam and his son Michael, from Riverside, were found dead while his wife and two daughters were also taken to hospital.
+It is understood father Rofikul Islam and his son Michael were found dead while his wife and two other children have also been taken to hospital.

-The family was on a two-month visit to the country, local police said.
+The family, from the Riverside area of the city, was on a two-month visit to the country, local police have said.

+Supt Farid Uddin said the condition of those in hospital had since shown some improvement.

+He said all five family members were sleeping in the same room on Monday night and family members raised the alarm at about 10:00 local time when they failed to wake up.

-At first the incident was thought to be food poisoning but is now under police investigation.
+At first the incident was thought to be food poisoning, but is now being investigated by police.

-Post mortem examinations have been carried out and further tests are due to take place.
+Post mortem examinations have been carried out and been sent to Dhaka.
+The results could take five days.

-This is a breaking news story and will be updated as we find out more.